 Hope Lake and Mig Lake

-The trail was right next to the frozen Hope Lake.
-So we stopped briefly to savor the view.
-Then I noticed old boot tracks going south on the PCT.
-But the northbound section didn’t look like anyone has stepped on it since the latest snowfall.
-But it was still comfortable to continue in boots and microspikes.
+Shortly, we checked out the frozen Hope Lake and saw old boot tracks going south on the PCT.
+But the northbound trail didn’t look like anyone had touched it since the snowfall.
+It was still comfortable to walk in boots and microspikes.

-I switched to snowshoes on the way to Mig Lake.
-The walking was becoming laborious.
-Then I changed out wet layers by the lake before continuing.
-We came upon an unnamed pond by the King/Chelan County line.
-Then the trail took us around the west ridge of Lux Peak into the head of the Tunnel Creek Basin.
+I changed to snowshoes en route to Mig Lake as walking had slowly become laborious.
+Then I changed out wet layers before seeing the unnamed pond by the King/Chelan County line.
+The trail later went around Lux Peak’s west ridge to the top of Tunnel Creek.

 See more trip photos here.